wangfowen/owenwangdotcom/_posts/2015-02-01-friendshipping.md

 With my current friends, I can talk to them about anything and everything, whether it be sexual, financial, or philosophical.
 I'd say that's the difference that closeness brings.
-A close friend you can turn to for help without feeling discomfort, and they'd be there for you.
+A close friend you can trust with personal matters.
+You can turn to them for help without feeling discomfort, and they'd be there for you.
 They've got your back.

 Meaningful friendships not only [ameliorate bad situations](http://www.centreforconfidence.co.uk/flourishing-lives.php?p=cGlkPTIwMSZpZD03ODg=){:target="_blank"},